-It's normal to plant certain flowers because they're rumored to repel pesky insects.
-However, you don't want to scare them all away, because some of them eat bad bugs such as aphids and spider mites.
+I plant chives and let some flower because I've heard they repel Japanese beetles.
+But I don't want to repel all insects from my garden because some of them eat bad bugs such as aphids and spider mites.

 Kerry Smith is an extension horticulture specialist with the Alabama Cooperative Extension System.
 She says as a gardener, you should be able to identify which insects are helpful and which are harmful.
 Ladybugs, hoverflies, assassin bugs, and a certain group of stink bugs are examples of insects that attack harmful pests in the garden.
 She says the best way to keep them around is to provide flowering plants.